cormullion/juliamonomaster/website/index.md

 ~~~<img src="/assets/specimen_6.png" width="100%" alt="specimen image 6"> ~~~

 In JuliaMono, every character is the same width, because this is a [monospaced](https://en.wikipedia.org/wiki/Monospaced_font) typeface.
 Usually, typefaces with a lot of Unicode mathematical symbols are not monospaced, because they’re intended for use in prose and $ \LaTeX $ applications, rather than in programming code.
+You probably want ∑s in your code rather than $ \sum $s, because the big ones will upset your formatting.

 From a design perspective, forcing every character into the same size box is a problem.
 It’s like fitting every human being of whatever shape or size into identical airplane seats - some characters are bound to look uncomfortable.
 There’s never quite enough room for a nice-looking “m” or “w”.